talon-one/talon_one.js/docs/ManagementApi.md

 ## getCouponsByAttributesApplicationWide

-> InlineResponse2004 getCouponsByAttributesApplicationWide(applicationId, body, opts)
+> InlineResponse2004 getCouponsByAttributesApplicationWide(applicationId, couponSearch, opts)

-Get a list of the coupons that match the given attributes in all active campaigns of an application (with total count)
+List coupons that match the given attributes in all active campaigns of an application (with total count)

 Gets a list of all the coupons with attributes matching the query criteria Application wide